-Most models simulate a large increase of the annual mean precipitation over the equatorial ocean and an equatorward shift of the Intertropical Convergence Zone (ITCZ), in both summer and winter seasons, that are mainly explained by atmospheric circulation changes (Chou et al., 2009; Seager et al., 2010; Sobel and Camargo, 2011).
+Most models simulate a large increase of the annual mean precipitation over the equatorial ocean and an equatorward shift of the ITCZ, in both summer and winter seasons, that are mainly explained by atmospheric circulation changes (Chou et al., 2009; Seager et al., 2010; Sobel and Camargo, 2011).
 The changes of the atmospheric circulation have different origins.
 Along the margins of the convection zones, spatial inhomogeneities, including local convergence feedback or the rate at which air masses from dry regions tend to flow into the convection zone, can yield a considerable sensitivity in precipitation response (Chou et al., 2006; Neelin et al., 2006).
 Along the equator, atmosphere-ocean interactions yield to a maximum of SST warming and a large precipitation increase there (Xie et al., 2010; Ma and Xie, 2013).
-Model studies with idealized configurations suggest that tropical precipitation changes should be interpreted as responses to changes of the atmospheric energy budget rather than responses to changes of SST (Kang and Held, 2012).
-All of these atmospheric circulation changes, and therefore precipitation changes, can differ considerably from model to model.
+Model studies with idealized configurations suggest that tropical precipitation changes should be interpreted as responses to changes of the atmospheric circulation changes, and therefore precipitation changes, can differ considerably from model to model.
 This is the case over both ocean and land.
 For instance, the spread of model projections in the Sahel region, West Africa, is large in both the CMIP3 and CMIP5 multi-model data base (Roehrig et al., 2013).

-In the subtropical dry regions, there is a robust decrease of P - E that is accounted for by the thermodynamic contribution (Chou and Neelin, 2004; Held and Soden, 2006; Chou et al., 2009; Seager et al., 2010; Bony et al., 2013).
-Over ocean, the spatial heterogeneity of temperature increase impacts the lower-tropospheric water vapour increase, which impacts both the thermodynamic and the dynamic responses (Xie et al., 2010; Ma and Xie, 2013).
-In addition, the pattern of precipitation changes in dry regions may be different from that of P - E because the contribution of evaporation changes can be as large (but of opposite sign) as the moisture transport changes (Chou and Lan, 2012; Scheff and Frierson, 2012; Bony et al., 2013).
+In the subtropical dry regions, there is a robust decrease of P-E that is accounted for by the thermodynamic contribution (Chou and Neelin, 2004; Held and Soden, 2006; Chou et al., 2009; Seager et al., 2010; Bony et al., 2013).
+Over ocean, the spatial heterogeneity of temperature increase impacts the lower-tropospheric water vapor increase, which impacts both the thermodynamic and the dynamic responses (Xie et al., 2010; Ma and Xie, 2013).
+In addition, the pattern of precipitation changes in dry regions may be different from that of P-E because the contribution of evaporation changes can be as large (but of opposite sign) as the moisture transport changes (Chou and Lan, 2012; Scheff and Frierson, 2012; Bony et al., 2013).
 This is especially the case over the subsidence regions during the warm season over land where the agreement between models is the smallest (Chou et al., 2009; Allan, 2012).
-A robust feature is the decline of precipitation on the poleward flanks of the subtropical dry zones as a consequence of the Hadley Cell expansion, with possible additional decrease from a poleward shift of the mid latitude storm tracks (Seager et al., 2010; Scheff and Frierson, 2012).
+A robust feature is the decline of precipitation on the poleward flanks of the subtropical dry zones as a consequence of the Hadley cell expansion, with possible additional decrease from a poleward shift of the mid latitude storm tracks (Seager et al., 2010; Scheff and Frierson, 2012).
 On seasonal time scales, the minimum and the maximum values of precipitation both increase, with a larger increase of the maximum and therefore an increase of the annual precipitation range (Sobel and Camargo, 2011; Chou and Lan, 2012).